Top 10 Defensive Yu-Gi-Oh Cards

 Note that this card not only protects from battle damage, but effect damage as well!

 9. Solemn Wishes

-Here's a simple trap.
+Here's a simple one.
 Solemn Wishes grants you 500 Life Points whenever you draw.
-You draw a card during each of your turns, so over time, 500 can become thousands and thousands of Life Points, giving you a much larger margin of error.
+You draw a card during each of your turns, so over time, 500 will become thousands of Life Points, giving you a much larger margin of error.

 8. Golden Ladybug

 Similar to Solemn Wishes, Golden Ladybug can be activated from your hand once per turn to give 500 Life Points.
 Again, it's a great way to replenish your precious Life Points.

 Golden Ladybug can't combo with draws like Solemn Wishes can, but because it remains in your hand, it's much harder for your opponent to destroy.
 In addition, you can set this monster in defense position to block an attack if things get desperate.